-The ability to use data to effectively drive decisions is an integral part of modern management.
-In this 2-day seminar, you will learn both the theoretical as well as practical applications of data analytics and how they apply to decision-making.
-You will deepen your understanding of descriptive, predictive and prescriptive analytics.
-Next, you will learn how to use that data to develop insights through a series of exercises and case studies.
+The ability to use data to eﬀectively drive decisions is an integral part of modern management.
+In this two-day seminar, you will learn the theoretical and practical applications of data analytics and how they apply to decision making.
+You will deepen your understanding of descriptive, predictive, and prescriptive analytics.
+You will also learn how to use that data to develop insights through a series of exercises and case studies.
 Finally, participants will gain a deeper understanding of how to make data-driven business decisions within their organization.
-This course will enable you to be an informed and empowered manager of data, you will leave with a toolkit that allows you to make sense of data and how to make decisions using it.
+This course will enable you to be an informed and empowered manager of data.
+You will leave with a toolkit for making sense of data and using data to make decisions.

 Key Benefits & Takeaways

 - Avoid data collection biases

 - Understand diﬀerent applications of business analytics across industries and sectors

 - Identify opportunities for creating value using business analytics

 - Properly structure data for your organization

 This seminar is for managers who want to eﬀectively translate data analytics into business value, but do not necessarily have the technical expertise to do the analysis themselves.

 The registration fee includes facilitation by our highly-rated faculty members, comprehensive workbooks, results-oriented exercises, seminar supplies, meal service (breakfast, lunch and breaks), and a certificate of completion from the McGill Executive Institute.